 Personas are like categories of people that help you keep your users at the center of the design process, without having to remember hundreds, or even thousands, of individuals’ behaviors, motivations, and goals.

-In the next four units you’ll get to know the Salesforce personas for Sales, Service, Marketing, and Community Clouds.
+In the next four units you’ll get to know the Salesforce personas for Sales, Service, Marketing, and Experience Clouds.
 In the last unit of this module, we’ll walk through how to apply the Salesforce personas to your users.
 Depending on your organization’s size and structure, you may find that all of the personas are present in your organization or that only some of them are.
 Or you may find that some of your users map to more than one persona.
 Don’t worry!
 This is all perfectly normal.

 Why Use Personas?

 Now that we have an understanding of what personas are, let’s talk about how they can make your design and development process easier.

 We use personas to help us build better products by understanding our users and designing for their needs.